tbroyer/gwt-relocation-tests/README.md

 Gradle works **exactly** the same as Maven here, except it won't warn when relocating (and you have more options for resolving mixed cases).

+### Experiment #2

+As expected, results are similar to those the `experiment-1`, with one notable exception: using the `com.google.gwt:gwt:2.10.0` BOM no longer generates errors, and instead (as expected), works exactly the same as using the `org.gwtproject:gwt:2.10.0` BOM (as they have the same content).
+In the `old-with-bom` project, upgrading the version through `gwt.version=2.10.0`, dependencies are now automatically relocated (along with a warning in Maven).